Space: The first manned flight of the Boeing capsule will take off in February

 “Having two providers”

-They should stay about eight days in the ISS, where they will participate in research activities carried out in the flying laboratory, said Joel Montalbano, director of the ISS program.
+They should stay regarding eight days in the ISS, where they will participate in research activities carried out in the flying laboratory, said Joel Montalbano, director of the ISS program.
 “Our goal as an agency is to have two US commercial providers up and running as soon as possible,” he said.

 Boeing was still hoping recently to be able to make this flight before the end of 2022.
 But hitches during the empty test required adjustments to the vehicle.
-A problem had been detected in particular in the propulsion system: two thrusters used by the capsule to place itself on the right trajectory after takeoff had not worked.
+A problem had been detected in particular in the propulsion system: two thrusters used by the capsule to place itself on the right trajectory following takeoff had not worked.

 Boeing teams determined that the problem was caused by “debris”, without being able to identify with certainty where it came from, said Mark Nappi, program manager for the company.
 The ship was checked to make sure this debris didn’t come from him.
 Filters were also removed to solve a pressure problem, and software had to be updated to avoid too much data flow.